prana-bio/prana-bio/README.md

 **Prana** is platform for exploring, tracking, and protecting biodiversity on earth.

 - Right now, it gathers, organizes, aggregates, and surfaces insights from relevant public datasets so that users are brought closer than ever to the issue of biodiversity loss.
-- In the future, it aims to connect users with protection organizations, allow them to purchase biodiversity credits, track their progress, and ultimately help them protect biodiversity on earth.
+- In the future, it aims to connect users with conservation organizations, enable them to purchase biodiversity protection credits, track their impact, and earn rewards, all within our first-class assurance and visibility system.

 ## Solutions